sspann/context-engineering-intro/README.md

 **FEATURE**: Be specific and comprehensive
 - ❌ "Build a web scraper"
-- ✅ "Build an async web scraper using BeautifulSoup that extracts product data from e-commerce sites, handles rate limiting, and stores results in PostgreSQL"
+- ✅ "Build an async web scraper using Puppeteer that extracts product data from e-commerce sites, handles rate limiting, and stores results in MongoDB"

 **EXAMPLES**: Leverage the examples/ folder
 - Place relevant code patterns in `examples/`